 It can even reverse the damage and leave you with thicker hair.

 Long life is a wonderful thing, but part of the journey might involve a change in certain beauty markers that you were once used to.

 Women often start noticing hair thinning by their late 20s or early 30s.
 By their 40s, they can look back at old photos and see things really have changed.
 It is common for some women to retain their thick hair through their 60s.

 By the time they're in their 70s, most women will notice the significant loss or thinning.

 Use Cautious Amounts of Shampoo

 If you're not aware, hair is in its most fragile state while it’s wet.

-And thinning hair may not be stable or anchored into the hair follicle, so you should be super careful when washing the hair and the amount of shampoo being used.
-Simply measuring out how much shampoo you’re using is a good way to start to avoid such a preventative issue.
+And thinning hair may not be stable or anchored into the hair follicle, so you should be super careful when washing the hair and the amount of shampoo is used.
+Simply measuring out how much shampoo you're using is a good way to start to avoid such a preventative issue.